FusionAuth/fusionauth-site/site/_posts/2020-09-22-active-director-connector.md

 }
 ```

 This application was originally written to run on Windows.
 However, .NET Core is cross platform.
-If you're on a mac and have the runtime, use the following commands to get it started (instead of the publish and start commands in the `README`).
+If you're on macOS and have the runtime, use the following commands to get it started, rather than the publish and start commands in the `README`.

-First, publish the binary: `dotnet publish -r osx.10.14-x64`.
-Then start up the application: `bin/Debug/netcoreapp3.1/osx.10.14-x64/publish/SampleApp`.
+To publish the binary, run this: `dotnet publish -r osx.10.14-x64`.
+Then to start the application, run this: `bin/Debug/netcoreapp3.1/osx.10.14-x64/publish/SampleApp`.
 If you have a different version of the .NET Core macOS runtime, the commands might be a bit different.

-## Login with Active Directory
+## Log in with Active Directory

-Now, visit `http://localhost:5000` with an incognito window.
-You'll see this:
+Now, visit `http://localhost:5000` with an incognito browser window.
+You'll see this page:

 {% include _image.liquid src="/assets/img/blogs/active-directory-connector/webapp-initial-page.png" alt="The initial app webpage." class="img-fluid" figure=false %}

-To log in, click "Secure" and you'll be taken to the FusionAuth login page.
+To log in, click the "Secure" link and you'll be taken to the FusionAuth login page.
 These can of course be [themed](/docs/v1/tech/themes/), but for now the default look and feel will have to do.

 {% include _image.liquid src="/assets/img/blogs/active-directory-connector/webapp-login-page.png" alt="The log in pages for the web application." class="img-fluid" figure=false %}

 Sign in with the Active Directory user you added (I'll use John's login) and you'll be redirected back to a profile page.
 Note that I used `john@danadtest.fusionauth.io` as the username.
-That corresponds to "User UPN logon" value when I created this account in Active Directory, which is also the `userPrincipalName` value, used for the "Login Identifier Attribute" when configuring the Connector.
+That corresponds to "User UPN logon" value I configured when I created this account in Active Directory.
+This is also the `userPrincipalName` value, which is what the "Login Identifier Attribute" Connector configuration was set to.

 {% include _image.liquid src="/assets/img/blogs/active-directory-connector/webapp-secured-page.png" alt="The web application profile page." class="img-fluid" figure=false %}

+## Take it further

+Some next steps to take:

-You can also create additional users, both in FusionAuth and in Active Directory.
-All users in Active Directory will be automatically registered to this application.
-If you don't add the FusionAuth users to the application, they'll be sent to `Account/AccessDenied`, a page yet to be written.
-That'll be left as an exercise for the reader.
+* Create additional users, both in FusionAuth and in Active Directory.
+All users in Active Directory will be automatically registered to this application, due to the lambda.
+* If you don't register FusionAuth users for the application, they'll be sent to `Account/AccessDenied`, a page yet to be written.
+Write that.
+* Pull over more attributes from FusionAuth and modify the lambda to set them on the `user` object.
+* Set group memberships in FusionAuth based on Active Directory groups.

 ## Conclusion

 If you already have your user data in Active Directory, use it!
 There's no need to migrate.
 FusionAuth and Connectors can federate with Active Directory and other LDAP servers.

-Using Connectors gives you the features and APIs of FusionAuth to build your applications.
-At the same time you can keep your users in an existing directory that you know how to operate or that other systems may depend upon.
+Using Connectors gives you the features and APIs of FusionAuth to build your applications while letting user data remain in an existing directory that you know how to operate or that other systems may depend upon.